openethereum/openethereum.github.io/Tutorial-Part-5.md

 Once the first block has been received in which the transaction appears, we consider the transaction to be "confirmed"; successive blocks may reveal further confirmations.
 For the present purposes, we consider only the first confirmation to be "important".

-To create a new transaction in Parity, we require only a single new API: the `parity.bonds.post` function.
+To create a new transaction in Parity, we require only a single new API: the `bonds.post` function.
 The function returns a type of `Bond`.
 Constructing it creates a new transaction for the user to approve and which can be pushed out on to the network.
 The value to which the Bond evaluates reflects the ongoing status of the transaction as it moves through the process of getting finalised.
 It is always an object with a single key/value.
 It can be:

 - `{"estimating": null}` The amount of gas required for this transaction to execute is being determined.
 - `{"estimated": value}` The amount of gas required for this transaction to execute has been determined as `value`; the user is about to be asked.